working hours

 Several industries began to reform work hours to prevent labor strikes.
 The mining industry introduced a shorter workweek in 1898, and the printing industry followed in 1905.

 Most of the world would follow suit over the next few decades.
 France did so in 1948, and Australia did the same in the 1960s.
-Most European countries implemented a standard 40-hour workweek by the 1970s.
+By the 1970s, most European countries implemented a standard 40-hour workweek.

 "Eight hours for work, eight hours for rest, and eight hours for what you will."